joseeden/joeden/docs/005-Cybersecurity/006-Security-Operations/010-System-Hardening.md

 - By knowing what's normal, we can also identify what's considered a deviation.
 - Any deviations are compared to the known baseline to determine if it is expected.

+## SELinux

+SELinux (Security-Enhanced Linux) is a security module that provides mechanisms for supporting access control security policies, including mandatory access controls (MAC).
+It is an essential component in securing Linux systems by ensuring that applications and processes have only the necessary permissions.

+- Linux security is built on UNIX security.
+- SELinux provides a complete and mandatory security solution.
+- Most of the security solutions focus on a part of the OS.
+- If it is not specifically allowed, it will be denied.

+Due to the strict implementation of SELinux, "unknown" services will always require additional configuration to enable them in an environment where SELinux is enabled.

+For more information, please see [SELinux.](../../003-Linux/004-Linux%20Security/030-SELinux.md)